bobmarconi22/Mod-6-Group-Project/app/routes/routes.md

         "hours": "Hours of operation is required",
         "categories": "Please list at least one category", "website": "Invalid website input",
-        "phoneNumber": "Please input a valid phone number", "priceRange": "Please provide a valid price range from 1 to 5", "Address": "Please enter a valid Address"
+        "phone_number": "Please input a valid phone number", "price_range": "Please provide a valid price range from 1 to 5", "Address": "Please enter a valid Address"
       }
     }